ravisuhag/portfolio/posts/loki.md

 date: "Apr 2, 2018"
 ---

-We need to build a resilient and scalable data infrastructure when the daily lives of millions of people depend on us.
-It means designing systems that can sustain operations in the face of failure.

-Built on the principles of Chaos Engineering and tailored to our specific use cases, Loki is our internal disaster simulation and load testing tool.
-It helps ensure our data infrastructure can tolerate random instance failures.
-Exposing engineers to failures frequently incentivizes them to build these resilient services.
+When millions depend on Gojek’s platform daily, resilient and scalable data infrastructure is essential.
+Loki, our internal chaos engineering tool, was developed to build confidence in our infrastructure by simulating failure scenarios and stress-testing the system.
+Designed for disaster simulation and load testing, Loki exposes Gojek’s data infrastructure to random failures and performance challenges, pushing it to its limits to ensure reliability.

-## Key features:
+## Core Capabilities

+Loki is built on principles of chaos engineering, with features tailored for our unique infrastructure needs:

+#### Disaster Simulation

-- **Disaster simulation:** Loki can randomly terminate virtual machine instances, containers, and cluster nodes that run inside our production/performance environment.
+Loki can randomly terminate VMs, containers, and nodes within our production or performance environments, testing resilience in real-world scenarios.

+#### Load Testing

-- **Load testing:** It can launch multiple instances of data feeders and consumers at desired load state on any of our data streams.
+The tool launches multiple instances of data feeders and consumers to apply desired loads across data streams.

+#### Network Testing

-- **Network testing:** It can simulate network connectivity issues.
+Loki simulates network disruptions to ensure services can withstand connectivity issues.

+#### Automated Reports

-- **Reports:** At the end of a simulation, Loki can prepare a disaster recovery playbook and reports.
-These playbooks act as the foundation of our auto-healing service, Thor.
+After each simulation, Loki generates recovery playbooks and detailed reports, serving as the foundation for our auto-healing services.

-- **CLI interface:** It also has an easy-to-use command-line interface for running and monitoring any experiment.
+#### CLI Interface

+An intuitive CLI allows engineers to set up, run, and monitor experiments seamlessly.

 ```sh
 Usage: